 For this factor, they’re looking to see if a student has non-academic interests because it plays a vital role in their process.
-In a way, they want to see if a student exhibits character quality, such as leadership and passion.
+In a way, they want to see if a student exhibits character qualities, such as leadership and passion.
 It’s also another way for Carnegie Mellon to see if the applicant can contribute significantly to their campus.

 Unlike other elite universities, Carnegie Mellon requires all applicants to submit any criminal history information as part of their enrolment process.
-It’s unusual to see this kind of factor, but if it’s here, then you’d better make sure you’re a right person with the law before you make your entry here.
+It’s unusual to see this kind of factor, but if it’s here, then you’d better make sure you’re a suitable person with the law before you make your entry here.

-There are other factors to take note of but what you can learn from all this is Carnegie Mellon has a way of making their decisions, so it pays to know all the factors so that when you’re up and ready to submit your application, you’re prepared to be evaluated and get your confidence.
+There are other factors to take note of but what you can learn from all this is Carnegie Mellon has a way of making its decisions, so it pays to know all the factors so that when you’re up and ready to submit your application, you’re prepared to be evaluated and get your confidence.

 When you read about the factors you’ve just learned earlier, it can be a bit difficult to go with them because you’re not even sure where to go with them.
 It's vague when you think about it.
 But don't worry; you can have a deeper understanding of some of them from Michael Steidel, the dean of admissions at Carnegie Mellon.
-In a post made a few years ago, Michael explained “High school performance weighs most heavily in our admission decision because it is the most meaningful measure of a student's abilities.
-We pay close attention to the type of courses taken and to the grades received, and to the challenges you've given yourself in the classroom.
+In a post made a few years ago, Michael explained, “High school performance weighs most heavily in our admission decision because it is the most meaningful measure of a student's abilities.
+We pay close attention to the type of courses taken and to the grades received, and the challenges you've given yourself in the classroom.
 If you are applying to programs in the arts, your artistic performance will be either the main factor or a significant factor (depending on the program) in our admission decision.”
 He also explains that students who are interested in learning more about Carnegie Mellon can enhance an application.
-He even gives out details about a prospective student can do tours when he says: “Expressing an interest in learning more about Carnegie Mellon can only enhance a student's application.
-We strongly recommend that students come to the Carnegie Mellon campus to interview with a member of our staff, although it's not required.
+He even gives out details about a prospective student who can do tours when he says: “Expressing an interest in learning more about Carnegie Mellon can only enhance a student's application.
+We strongly recommend that students come to the Carnegie Mellon campus to interview a staff member, although it's not required.
 This adds a personal touch to our evaluation and gives students a chance to ask questions.
 If you cannot make it to campus, consider talking with a local Carnegie Mellon alumni representative.
 There are several other ways to show interest and learn more about Carnegie Mellon.
 Students can come to one of our Turn Tartan Weekends, attend an information program in or near their town, interview in their hometown with one of our staff members or alumni, or enroll in one of our summer programs.
 Information about a number of these events is included at the end of this section.”
-He also makes a small mention on how other criteria are considered depending on the course and college you’ll be part of in Carnegie Mellon in the post.
+He also makes a small mention of how other criteria are considered depending on the course and college you’ll be part of in Carnegie Mellon in the post.

 The takeaway here: Carnegie Mellon can have a bit of a bias with some of the factors.
 From the academics to the eagerness to learn about them, Carnegie Mellon has a significant consideration for certain applicants.
 It may not be said out loud, but they're keeping an eye on the applicants who fit their bill.
 Will you be that prospective student?
 You bet you are!

 But you can't precisely reach this status like it's a walk in the park.
 It can take a while before you can even get the spike that'll get Carnegie Mellon amazed with you.
 If you need motivation, you can see the Japanese craftsman as your inspiration.
-For them, crafting something out of nothing is tough work.
-You see them make something and it's fantastic that they can have it done in less time.
+For them, crafting something out of nothing is challenging work.
+You see them make something, and it's fantastic that they can have it done in less time.
 But you can never truly understand the pure willpower and perseverance they've had to go through to arrive where they are now.
 They were able to develop their spike and maintain it for years.
-If they're able to practice and practice until the spike from within becomes one with them, then you can do the same as well!
+If they're able to practice and practice until the point from within becomes one with them, then you can do the same as well!

-While you're developing the spike with an area of interest that you've got excellent skills for, you can start prioritizing a few areas of interest and maintain greatness in them.
+While you're developing the spike with an area of interest that you've got excellent skills for, you can start prioritizing a few regions of interest and maintain greatness in them.
 For example, if you have five areas of interest, but only two are giving you impressive growth, it's best to prioritize the latter and leave the rest out.